guoqiang-zhang-x/BDIA/image-editing/README.md

 ### Procedure for running the code for round-trip image editing
-1. Download the source code and then put it to a folder in the google driver.
+1. Download the source code and then put it to a folder in the google drive.
-2. Upload and run BDIA_experiments.ipynb over google colab
+2. Upload and run BDIA_experiments.ipynb over google colab.

 ### Acknowledgement
 The implementation for BDIA for the round-trip image editing depends heavly on the open-source of EDICT.
+The main python function for realizing BDIA-DDIM for round-trip image editing is BDIA_stablediffusion in bdia_edict_functions.py.